Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 - Serve a custom 404 page.

-- Honour the
+- Honor the

 accept-encoding: gzip, deflate, br

-request.2 - Have great SEO performance.
+request.2 - Achieve great SEO performance.

 - Redirect moved pages over time.